Factory Tour of Singtom Tea Estate

 The factory tour starts as you climb the stairway from outside and enter the large Withering room upstairs.
 The first processing step is Withering.
 This is where the freshly plucked tea leaves are first kept on long trays while fans underneath blow warm air to dry out the leaves.
 The entire room is filled with lovely aroma of fresh tea leaves.
 On the backside of the withering room, there is one more large withering room which too is operated during high production season.

 Withering at Singtom

+The next stage is Rolling.
 The tea leaves withered overnight are then poured through holes on the floor to pass them directly onto the Rolling machines placed below at the lower level.
 There is a narrow stairway at one end of the withering room which leads down to the rolling room below (watch your head as you go down the steps!).
 Once you come down the narrow stairs, you can see the huge rolling machines that roll the tea leaves and effectively rupture the leaves to bring out the flavor.